 For cars owned by the employer, deemed depreciation is calculated by multiplying the depreciated value of the car at the start of the FBT year by the deemed depreciation rate applied at the time the car was purchased.
-Deemed interest is calculated by multiplying the depreciation value of the car by the statutory FBT benchmark interest rate of 4.8% for 2021.
+Deemed interest is calculated by multiplying the depreciation value of the car by the statutory FBT benchmark interest rate of 4.52% for 2023.

 Logbooks.
-A log book must be maintained for a continuous 12-week period to represent the use for the full FBT year and to determine the applicable business percentage of a car.
+A logbook must be maintained for a continuous 12-week period to represent the use for the full FBT year and to determine the applicable business percentage of a car.
+Each logbook you keep is valid for five years, but you are required to start a new logbook at any time if the pattern of use has changed more than 10%.

-An employer can use the operating cost method for a year where a logbook has not been maintained, however there is no reduction in the taxable value of the car for any business journeys made.
+An employer can use the operating cost method for a year where a logbook hasn't been maintained, however the employer must estimate the business use for that year.

 Private use.
 Generally, any use of the car that is not for income-producing purposes such as travel to and from work is normally private use, even where the employee undertakes minor errands like collecting the mail.

-Employee reimbursement.
-Any unreimbursed car expenses incurred, or contribution made by the employee can reduce the taxable value of a car fringe benefit under the operating cost method, as illustrated.
+Employee contribution.
+Any unreimbursed car expenses incurred, or after-tax contribution made by the employee can reduce the taxable value of a car fringe benefit under the operating cost method, as illustrated.